- Community outreach director at Dar Al-Hijrah, a Virginia mosque with many terrorist ties

 Abdul-Malik and Dar Al-Hijrah have also lent their support to suspected terrorists with no direct ties to the mosque.
-For example, they were active in raising money for the legal defense of Ali Al-Timimi, who in 2004 was indicted by a federal grand jury for having urged Muslim Americans to travel to Afghanistan and wage jihad against the U.S. troops stationed there.
+For example, they were active in raising money for the legal defense of Ali Al-Timimi, who in 2005 was convicted for having urged Muslim Americans to travel to Afghanistan and wage jihad against the U.S. troops stationed there.
 Abdul-Malik later lamented that Al-Timimi’s conviction was “like being convicted of murder, even though you haven’t killed anyone.”
 American Muslims, he added, “have discovered they are not free to speak their minds” if their “opinions are out of vogue in the current climate.”

 Some additional noteworthy facts about Abdul-Malik’s mosque:

-- Dar al-Hijrah‘s imams over the years have included such notables as the late Mohammed al-Hanooti (a Hamas fundraiser and an unindicted co-conspirator in the first World Trade Center attack); Shaker Elsayed (a defender of Hamas and violent jihad); Mohammed Adam El-Sheikh, who was once the Baltimore regional director of the Islamic American Relief Agency, a U.S.-designated terrorist organization; and the late Anwar al-Awlaki (who subsequently became a spokesman for al-Qaeda in the Arabian Peninsula).
-In defense of the latter, Abdul-Malik once said that al-Awlaki was “articulating the same message that I articulate today.”
+- Dar Al-Hijrah‘s Imams over the years have included such notables as the late Mohammed al-Hanooti (a Hamas fundraiser and an unindicted co-conspirator in the first World Trade Center attack); Shaker Elsayed (a defender of Hamas and violent jihad); Mohammed Adam El-Sheikh, who was once the Baltimore regional director of the Islamic American Relief Agency, a U.S.-designated terrorist organization; and the late Anwar al-Awlaki (who subsequently became a spokesman for al-Qaeda in the Arabian Peninsula).

 In 2014, Abdul-Malik encouraged Muslims not to take any special pains to publicly condemn the Islamic State terrorist organization for its brutal activities, because in doing so, they “sounded like they were apologizing for something they haven’t done.”

-In addition to his position with Dar Al-Hijrah, Abdul-Malik also serves as the chair of government relations for the Muslim Alliance in North America, and as president of the Muslim Society of Washington.
-He formerly directed the National Association of Muslim Chaplains, whose founder, Warith Deen Umar, once said that “even Muslims who say they are against terrorism secretly admire and applaud” the 9/11 hijackers.
+In addition to his work with Dar Al-Hijrah, Abdul-Malik has also served as the chair of government relations for the Muslim Alliance in North America, president of the Muslim Society of Washington, and director of the National Association of Muslim Chaplains.